alphagov/notifications-template-preview/README.md

 This script will run all the tests. [py.test](http://pytest.org/latest/) is used for testing.

-Running tests will also apply syntax checking, using [pycodestyle](https://pypi.python.org/pypi/pycodestyle).
+Running tests will also apply syntax checking, using [flake8](https://pypi.org/project/flake8/).

-## Running the application
+## Running the Flask application

 ```shell
 make run-with-docker